tripl-ai/arc/docs-src/content/solutions/index.md

 type: blog
 ---

-This section describes some job design patterns to deal with common ETL requirements.
+This section describes some common solutions to problems encountered when building ETL jobs.
+If this does not answer your question or you want to make an addition you can raise an issue in the [questions](https://github.com/tripl-ai/questions) repository.

 ## Database Inconsistency